SemWES/docs-and-training/workflow_creation/utilities_auto_gui.md

 When the service is registered, add it to the appropriate worflow.

 Finally, connect the outputs of the GUI application with the input ports of the appropriate services.

+A demo version of this service is deployed under the URI http://demo/apps/startInputGUI.owl#startInputGUI_Service.
+Furthermore, a demo workflow using this service is available under the name Demo_InputGUI (URI http://demo/workflow/Demo_InputGUI.owl#Demo_InputGUI).